cosnicolaou/openapi-tool/README.md

 # openapi-tool

-A command line tool for working with openapi/swagger specifications.
+A command line tool for working with and transforming openapi/swagger specifications.